robertjskelton/robertjskelton.github.io/_posts/2025-01-14-ferrari-360-spider-hydraulic-cylinder-repair.markdown

 ![hydraulic](/images/hydraulics/11.jpg)

 Then ship your hydraulic off to be rebuilt.
-I have used both [Top Hydraulics](https://tophydraulics.com/) in Oregon which was $260 for a rebuild, and [Cabriolet Hydraulics](cabriolethydraulics.com) in Sarasota, FL for $220, which is closer to me for shipping.
-They both worked well.
-For shipping, make sure you collapse the hydraulic and drain it of as much fluid as you can.
+I have used both [Top Hydraulics](https://tophydraulics.com/83-ferrari-360-f360-spider) in Oregon which was $260 for a rebuild, and [Cabriolet Hydraulics](https://cabriolethydraulics.com/frequently-asked-questions/) in Sarasota, FL for $220, which is closer to me for shipping.
+They both worked well and claim to have better seals than OEM.
+For shipping, make sure you collapse the hydraulic and drain as much fluid as you can.

 For the Ferrari 360 Spider, it has 7 different hydraulics powering the top.
 The left and right secondary cylinders are apparently the ones that break most often, and are the 2 I have replaced myself.
 When the elastics in the top fail, these 2 cylinders experience additional stress.
 I also installed a [Elastic Repair Kit from Exotic Specialty Parts](https://www.exoticspecialtyparts.com/product/esp-elastik/30?cp=true&sa=true&sbp=false&q=false), which I'm hoping makes these hydraulic cylinders last longer.